 The importance of whistleblowers in society has increased in recent years.
 Whereas previously often vilified, awareness is developing of the benefit whistleblowers can offer and how they should be protected.
 Concrete measures to protect whistleblowers, such as requiring companies to introduce anonymous whistleblower systems, are increasingly finding their way into national legislation.

-Last year, the European Commission's proposed directive represented a major step forward in the protection of whistleblowers.
+Already in 2018, the European Commission took a major step forward in the protection of whistleblowers by proposing a directive.
 Among other things, it stipulated that whistleblowers must be provided with secure reporting channels in future and be entitled to special legal protection.
-It is now up to the member states to push ahead with the implementation of directive 2019 in their national legislation.

-The European Commission's proposed directive stipulated that whistleblowers must be provided with secure reporting channels.
+The European Commission's directive stipulated that whistleblowers must be provided with secure reporting channels.

 The EU General Data Protection Regulation (GDPR), which came into force in 2018, also impacts companies’ handling of whistleblowers.
 Companies must ensure that they treat whistleblower data (and the data of suspected persons) confidentially and comply with relevant data protection laws.
 This applies, for example, when data is transferred from one program to another for case processing purposes.
 Not even a year has gone by since the GDPR was introduced; the first sanctions have already been imposed for violations of data protection and it is to be expected that there will be further convictions.

 National Actions on Whistleblower Protection – a Look to 2019

 Whistleblower protection will also remain a hot topic in 2019.
 Alongside final consultation on the EU directive, the topic is gaining greater prominence in other European markets.
 We take a closer look: